-Navigate to your Ads manager to create and add a Facebook Pixel to you site.
+Navigate to your Ads Manager to create and add a Meta Pixel to your site.

 Create a Custom Audience based on website visits & on the specific page of your site that you will want to target.